d-shap/form-model-binding-html/HOWTO.md

 ... bind elements with class
 ----------------------------
-In this example we extract content from all *&lt;p&gt;* elements with class value *pclass* in HTML.
+In this example we extract content from all *&lt;p&gt;* tags with class value *pclass* in HTML.
-Here we use JSoup selector combination for elements with class.
+Here we use JSoup selector combination for tags with class.

 HTML:
 ```